 Brookline Bancorp, Inc. Announces Receipt of Regulatory Approvals for the Acquisition of PCSB Financial Corporation

-/EIN News/ -- BOSTON, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Brookline Bancorp, Inc. (NASDAQ: BRKL) (“Brookline”) today announced that it has received the requisite regulatory approvals from the Board of Governors of the Federal Reserve System, New York State Department of Financial Services and Massachusetts Board of Bank Incorporation necessary to complete its acquisition of PCSB Financial Corporation (NASDAQ: PCSB) (“PCSB”).
+BOSTON, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Brookline Bancorp, Inc. BRKL ("Brookline") today announced that it has received the requisite regulatory approvals from the Board of Governors of the Federal Reserve System, New York State Department of Financial Services and Massachusetts Board of Bank Incorporation necessary to complete its acquisition of PCSB Financial Corporation PCSB ("PCSB").
 Brookline and PCSB anticipate closing the transaction on January 1, 2023, subject to the satisfaction of customary closing conditions.

 ABOUT BROOKLINE BANCORP, INC.